jkeefe/nicar2024-weather/README.md

 ## Overview

-- A bit about us and the NYT Weather Data Team
+- A bit about us and the NYT Weather Data Team (also: We're hiring!)
 - Monitoring real-time warnings
 - Finding and using historical data